pulumi/docs/content/docs/reference/pkg/gcp/monitoring/alertpolicy.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#alertpolicycondition">List&lt;Alert<wbr>Policy<wbr>Condition<wbr>Args&gt;</a></span>
     </dt>
     <dd>{{% md %}}A list of conditions for the policy.
-The conditions are combined by AND or OR according to the combiner field.
-If the
+The conditions are combined by
-combined conditions evaluate to true, then an incident is created.
+AND or OR according to the combiner field.
+If the combined conditions evaluate to true, then an incident is created.
 A policy can have from one to six conditions.
+Structure is documented below.
 {{% /md %}}</dd>

     <dt class="property-required"